View Adrina German-Glover's Obituary on PostandCourier.com and share memories

 |

 Adrina Monique German-Glover MT.
-PLEASANT - Adrina Monique German- Glover, 33, of Mount Pleasant entered into eternal rest on Saturday, December 7, 2019.
-Ms. German-Glover is Survived by her children, Christian Glover, Ariel Glover, Azariah Glover and Abigail Glover; parents, Mrs. Elizabeth German-Bonneau and Franklin Myers; siblings, Mrs. Chlorissa German- Wright (Marvin), Justin German and Damontai German; a host of nieces, nephews and cousins.
-The family will be receiving friends at: 1110 Crystal Drive, Mount Pleasant, SC.
-Arrangements Entrusted To DIVINITY MORTUARY LLC.
-924 S Live Oak Drive, Moncks Corner, SC 29461. www.divinitymortuary.com.
-Visit our guestbook at www.legacy.com/obituaries/ charleston
+PLEASANT - Adrina Monique German-Glover entered into eternal rest on Saturday, December 7, 2019 in Atlanta, GA.
+Adrina was born September 4, 1986 to Franklin Myers and Elizabeth Ann (Derrick) German Bonneau.
+Adrina is survived by her children: Christian Glover, Ariel Glover, Azariah Glover and Abigail Glover; her parents, sister Chlorissa (Marvin) German Wright; brothers Justin and DaMontai German, Franklin Myers, Jr., her brother, Javon Pelzer preceded her in death, aunts; Catherine (John) Dingle, Sarah (Leroy) Graddick, Letha Mae German-Brown, JoAnn (Leroy) Brown, and Sandra Heyward; Shirley (Richard) Washington, uncles; Franklin (Georgette) German, William German, Norman Myers, and Antonio (Quanda) Myers, and a host of family friends.
+Viewing for Adrina will be Friday, December 13, 2019 from 6 to 8 pm at Deliverance Tabernacle, 2762 Hamlin Beach Road, Mount Pleasant, SC.
+Home-going Services will be on Saturday, December 14, 2019 at 11:00 am at Greater Goodwill AME Church, 2818 Hwy 17 North, Mount Pleasant, SC 29466.
+Interment will follow at Oceanview Cemetery in Mount Pleasant, SC.
+Professional Arrangements Entrusted To DIVINITY MORTUARY LLC, 924 S Live Oak Drive, Moncks Corner, SC 29461 843-899-1800. www.divinitymortuary.com Visit our guestbook at www.legacy.com/obituaries/ charleston